 - 1. Understand the concept and principles of quality control management systems of food and agricultural products. - 2.
-Develop the skills in fundamental quality control procedures of food in processing plant. - 3.
-Describe the sanitation and inspection procedures to control food hazards in the processing industry - 4.
+Develop the skills in fundamental quality control procedures of food in processing plant.

+- 3. Describe the sanitation and inspection procedures to control food hazards in the processing industry - 4.
 Understand the quality characteristics, food standards and statutes clearly - 5.
 Acquire knowledge on food safety and quality assurance systems by establishing GHP, GMP and HACCP with practical methods of quality control. - 6.
 Develop skills in food and agro-wastes utilization and management.

-Unit Course Content Class hours 1 Introduction: Concept and importance of quality control of food and beverage; Basic principles and applications of quality control; Major areas of quality control - raw materials, process and finished product.
+Unit Course Content Class hours 1 Introduction: Concept and importance of quality control of food and beverage; Basic 5 1 principles and applications of quality control; Major areas of quality control - raw materials, process and finished product.
 5 2 Organization of Quality Control: Organization of quality control management systems; Major problems and techniques of quality control; Improvement of quality control.
-5 3 MicrobiologicalQuality Control: Fundamentals of microbiological quality control; Chemical and microbiological indicators for quality assurance; standards for monitoring to assess compliance with good practices; Microbial risk assessment.
+5 3 Microbiological Quality Control: Fundamentals of microbiological quality control; Chemical and microbiological indicators for quality assurance; standards for monitoring to assess compliance with good practices; Microbial risk assessment.
 5 4 Sanitation and Inspection: Sanitation and hygiene of processing plant, air and water in processing and cleaning; waste/effluent treatment, packaging; equipment; Personal hygiene and handling of food; Good hygienic practices (GHP) in food industry; Inspection and monitoring system for sanitary quality.
-6 5 Quality Assurance: Concept of quality assurance;Sampling, testing panel-sensory assessments in quality control and quality assurance; Establishment of hazard analyses and critical control point (HACCP) systems- identification of potential hazards, monitoring system for critical control point (CCP), corrective actions and verifications.
+6 5 Quality Assurance: Concept of quality assurance; Sampling, testing panel-sensory assessments in quality control and quality assurance; Establishment of hazard analyses and critical control point (HACCP) systems- identification of potential hazards, monitoring system for critical control point (CCP), corrective actions and verifications.
 6 6 Food Laws and Regulations: National and international food standards, regulations, enforcing agencies and their functions; Mandatoryand voluntary guidelines.
 3

 - 1. Quality Control of Food and Agricultural Products J.-L. Multon; Wiley VCH, New York - 2.
 Quality control in the food industry S. M. Herschdoerfer-Academic press, London, - 3.
 Quality Control for Value Addition in Food Processing D.R.R.
 Sharma and V.K.
 Joshi; New India Publishing Agency - 4.
-Food Quality Assurance: Principles and Practices I. Alli; CRC Press problems of accumulation of toxic substances, and procedures for the reduction of emissions and remediation of contaminated environments.
+Food Quality Assurance: Principles and Practices I. Alli; CRC Press

-MBG 408 Environmental Pollution and Bioremediation Credits: 2 Class: 30 hours
+MBG 408C Environmental Pollution and Bioremediation Credits: 2 Class: 30 hours

 This course deals with major problems of pollution of the atmosphere, water, the land surface and the food chain.
-It covers processes responsible for the occurrence and release of pollutants in the environment, dispersion mechanisms, the hazards associated with different types of pollutant,
+It covers processes responsible for the occurrence and release of pollutants in the environment, dispersion mechanisms, the hazards associated with different types of pollutant, problems of accumulation of toxic substances, and procedures for the reduction of emissions and remediation of contaminated environments.